 Except as otherwise noted, the address of each person/entity listed in the table is c/o Costar Technologies, Inc., 101 Wrangler Drive, Suite 201, Coppell, Texas 75019.
-The table includes all shares of common stock issuable within 60 days of August 17, 2016 upon the exercise of options and other rights beneficially owned by the indicated stockholders on that date.
+The table includes all shares of common stock issuable within 60 days of August 15, 2017 upon the exercise of options and other rights beneficially owned by the indicated stockholders on that date.
 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting and investment power with respect to all shares of common stock.
 To our knowledge, except under applicable community property laws or as otherwise indicated, the persons named in the table have sole voting and sole investment control with respect to all shares of common stock beneficially owned.
-The applicable percentage of ownership for each stockholder is based on 1,497,959 shares of common stock outstanding as of August 17, 2016.
+The applicable percentage of ownership for each stockholder is based on 1,523,791 shares of common stock outstanding as of August 15, 2017.
 Shares of common stock issuable upon exercise of options and other rights beneficially owned are deemed outstanding for the purpose of computing the percentage ownership of the person holding those options and other rights, but are not deemed outstanding for computing the percentage ownership of any other person.
 We no longer disclose information with respect to beneficial ownership of our common stock by persons who beneficially own more than 5% of our common stock, as such persons, if any, are no longer required to publicly disclose their ownership of our company as a result of the suspension of our reporting requirements under the Exchange Act.

 Name of Beneficial Owner Number of Shares Percent

-James Pritchett 69,557 (1) 4.51
+James Pritchett 84,265 (1) 5.33

+Scott Switzer $32,890^{(2)}$ 2.14

-Rory J. Cowan 22,000 (2) 1.45
+Rory J. Cowan 24,000 (3) 1.55

-Jeffrey Wald 21,600 (3) 1.44
+Jeffrey Wald 23,600(4) 1.54

-Scott Switzer 20,390(4) 1.35

-Jared L. Landaw 20,280 (5) 1.34
+Jared L. Landaw $22,280^{(5)}$ 1.45

-Gregory T. Hradsky 17,280 (6) 1.14
+Gregory T. Hradsky $19,280^{(6)}$ 1.25

-All executive officers and directors as a group (consisting of 6 persons) 171,107 (7) 10.70
+All executive officers and directors as a group (consisting of 6 persons) 206,315 (7) 12.51

-(1) Includes 44,300 shares of common stock issuable upon the exercise of options.
+(1) Includes 47,633 shares of common stock issuable upon the exercise of options and 10,500 shares of restricted stock subject to vesting.

-- (2) Includes 20,000 shares of common stock issuable upon the exercise of options. - (3) Includes 6,000 shares of common stock issuable upon the exercise of options. - (4) Includes 7,550 shares of common stock issuable upon the exercise of options. - (5) Includes 10,000 shares of common stock issuable upon the exercise of options.
-Mr. Landaw is the Chief Operating Officer and General Counsel of Barington Capital Group, L.P. ("Barington"), which, upon information and belief, beneficially owns together with its affiliated entities approximately 15% of our outstanding common stock. - (6) Includes 13,000 shares of common stock issuable upon the exercise of options.

-(7) Includes 100,850 shares of common stock issuable upon the exercise of options.
+- (2) Includes 3,750 shares of common stock issuable upon the exercise of options and 6,000 shares of restricted stock subject to vesting. - (3) Includes 22,000 shares of common stock issuable upon the exercise of options. - (4) Includes 8,000 shares of common stock issuable upon the exercise of options. - (5) Includes 12,000 shares of common stock issuable upon the exercise of options.
+Mr. Landaw is the Chief Operating Officer and General Counsel of Barington Capital Group, L.P. ("Barington"), which, based upon the information available, beneficially owns together with its affiliated entities approximately 15% of our outstanding common stock. - (6) Includes 15,000 shares of common stock issuable upon the exercise of options. - (7) Includes 104,383 shares of common stock issuable upon the exercise of options and 16,500 shares of restricted stock subject to vesting.

-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS